Past Events

 Beyond the Notes Minis present mini-concerts that raise money for timely issues and highlight the works of Black composers.

-2021 West Concord Porchfest
+Beyond the Notes at West Concord Porchfest

 September 25, 2021